 Section 18 Disposition - During 2018, Home Forward received approval from HUD for our remaining Section 18 conversions.
-These followed the successful first conversions comprised of Group 1 and 2 with four of our high-rise properties.
-Groups 5 and 6 (above) each included two Section 18 properties.
-Group 7 included one Section 18 property.
+These followed the successful first conversions comprised of 85 Stories Group 1 and 2 with four of our high-rise properties.
+85 Stories Groups 5 and 6 each included two Section 18 properties.
+85 Stories Group 7 included one Section 18 property.
+The Dekum Court Redevelopment funded by the Metro Regional Bond included a Section 18 Disposition.